HactarCE/ajfarkas.dev/pages/hyperspeedcube.md

 There are other oft-requested features that will become even more important with the new variety of puzzles.
 I don't expect all of these to make it into the first release of Hyperspeedcube 2, but I intend to implement all of them eventually:

+- New puzzle list
 - New color picker
 - Timer with auto splitting
 - Fewest-moves solution leaderboard
 - Timeline for analyzing speedsolves/FMC solutions
+- Macros (custom move sequences)

 ### Following development

-I'll be posting updates in #programming channel on the {% include hypercubers_discord.html %}.
-If you'd like to support me monetarily, you can also [support me on Patreon](https://www.patreon.com/ajfarkas12) and get early access to beta builds.
-Anything I post on Patreon will also be available by building from source on GitHub, and once a version is ready and been beta tested by my Patreon supporters, it will be available to download for everyone, for free.
+I'll be posting updates in the #programming channel on the {% include hypercubers_discord.html %}.
+If you'd like to support me monetarily and get access to early builds, you can also [support me on Patreon](https://www.patreon.com/ajfarkas12).
+Any builds I provide on Patreon will also be available by building from source on GitHub, and once a version is ready and has been beta-tested by my Patreon supporters, it will be available to download for everyone, for free.